 My father surprised everyone, including himself, by turning out to be a kind of scientific genius.
 But until he got married and settled down, he didn’t know what he was capable of.

 My parents, my sister Rhonda and I lived in a brownstone on 41st St. between 15th and 16th avenue in Boro Park, Brooklyn.
 It was a warm and welcoming place.

 Not having had much of a family, my father loved my mother’s large clan.
 Everyone was pretty tight back then.
 Piri and Alex and my cousins Sharon and Rita lived right across the street.
 We played punch ball, stoop ball and stick ball in alleys and on stoops and in the street.

-While my father supported our family at a day job, he attended Copper Union college at night and earned a master’s in electrical engineering, inventing new ways to protect radars from powerful incoming signals.
+While my father was supported our family at a day job, he attended Copper Union college at night and earned a master’s degree in electrical engineering, inventing new ways to protect radars from powerful incoming signals.
 In 1962 Westinghouse made him an offer he couldn’t refuse and we moved to the Baltimore suburbs.

 The line of cars traveling to the cemetery for his funeral must have been a mile long.
 Many people miss him.
 Most of all my mother, who sometimes speaks to him in the early morning hours in that state between dreaming and waking, when the line between what is real and what is possible blurs, or maybe isn’t important at all.

 Fritzi passed away in November 2016 at the age of 90.